HOME › TEACHING › BIOLOGY & AI CURE

 Felix Vasili

-Felix is investigating whether a burrowing lifestyle drives the convergent evolution of pectine tooth counts across scorpion lineages.
-He is compiling pectine morphology and ecology data across Scorpiones.
+Investigating whether a burrowing lifestyle drives the convergent evolution of pectine tooth counts across scorpion lineages.
+Compiling pectine morphology and ecology data across Scorpiones.

 Thomas Vela